-- 15.1.1.
-The devices for indirect vision installed on the vehicle shall be of a type approved under this Regulation. - 15.1.2.
+- 14.3.
+Notice of approval or of refusal or of extension or withdrawal of approval of a vehicle type pursuant to this Regulation shall be communicated to the Parties to the Agreement which apply this Regulation by means of a form conforming to the model in Annex 4 to this Regulation. - 15.
+REQUIREMENTS - 15.1.
+GENERAL - 15.1.1. (reserved) - 15.1.2.
 Mirrors and other devices for indirect vision must be fitted in such a way that the mirror or other device does not move so as significantly to change the field of vision as measured or vibrate to an extent which would cause the driver to misinterpret the nature of the image perceived. - 15.1.3.
 The conditions laid down in paragraph 15.1.2. must be maintained when the vehicle is moving at speeds of up to 80 per cent of its maximum design speed, but not exceeding 150 km/h. - 15.1.4.
-The fields of vision defined below shall be established using ambinocular vision, the eyes being at the "driver's ocular points" as defined in paragraph 12.1.
-The fields of vision shall be determined when the vehicle is in unladen in the condition described in paragraph 12.5.
-They shall [in case of mirrors] be established through windows which have a total light transmission factor of at least 70 per cent measured normal to the surface.
+The fields of vision defined below shall be established using ambinocular vision, the eyes being at the 'driver's ocular points' as defined in paragraph 12.1.
+The fields of vision shall be determined when the vehicle is unladen in the condition described in paragraph 12.5.
+They shall be established through windows which have a total light transmission factor of at least 70 per cent measured normal to the surface. - 15.2.
+MIRRORS - 15.2.1.

-15.2.
-MIRRORS

-- 15.2.1.
 Number - 15.2.1.1.
 Minimum number of compulsory mirrors - 15.2.1.1.1.
 The fields of vision prescribed in paragraph 15.2.4. shall be obtained from the minimum number on mandatory mirrors set out in the following table.
-Where the presence of a mirror is not requested on mandatory base, this means that no other system for indirect vision can be requested on mandatory base.
+Where the presence of a mirror is not requested on a mandatory base, this means that no other system for indirect vision can be requested on a mandatory base.